Assistive products, such as kitchen appliances, can make it easier to cook, prepare food, and clean up after.

 Kettle tippers: Kettle tippers and tipping kettles aid in safely pouring hot water without the need to lift heavy kettles, reducing the risk of spills and burns.

-Adaptive and electric peelers: Have an ergonomic design to help reduce pain and effort when peeling fruit and vegetables.
+Adaptive peelers and electric peelers: Have an ergonomic design to help reduce pain and effort when peeling fruit and vegetables.

 Food wands: Help to quickly blend or chop food.
 Some food wands come with additional fittings that let you grind and chop, like a mini food processor.
 They can be used one-handed or by someone with a hand tremor.